peter88213/timeline-view-tk/docs/help/go_to_menu.md

 ## First event

-Shift the timeline so that the earliest event is positioned near the left edge of the window.
+With **Go to > First event**, you can shift the timeline so that the earliest event is positioned near the left edge of the window.

 ## Last event

-Shift the timeline so that the latest event is positioned near the right edge of the window.
+With **Go to > Last event**, you can shift the timeline so that the latest event is positioned near the right edge of the window.